Real Estate Transaction Recovery Fund

 Please note, the General Assembly, not the Real Estate Board, establishes eligibility criteria for the Recovery Fund.

-State law limits a single Recovery Fund claim to $20,000.
-Multiple claims involving the same real estate licensee are limited to $100,000 per biennial license period.
+State law limits a single Recovery Fund claim to $20,000, and also limits the total amount of claims per transaction to $50,000.
+Claims arising from multiple transactions involving the same real estate licensee are limited to $100,000 per biennial license period.

-If multiple claims involving one licensee exceed $100,000, the claim amounts must be prorated.
+If multiple claims involving one licensee exceed $100,000, or if multiple claims involving the same transaction exceed $50,000, the claim amounts must be prorated.

 The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute actual monetary loss to the claimant.
-However, the award (claim) may include attorneys' fees and court costs.
+However, the award (claim) may include attorneys' fees and court costs awarded by the court.

 When a payment involving a real estate licensee is made from the Recovery Fund, in most cases, the applicable license is automatically revoked.
 Any licensee whose license is revoked shall not be eligible to apply for a license as a broker or salesperson until the amount paid from the Recovery Fund is repaid in full, plus interest.
 The Real Estate Board may also take further disciplinary action against the licensee.
 However, any disciplinary action taken against the licensee by the Real Estate Board does not, by itself, satisfy any statutory requirements to support a Recovery Fund claim.